-To reflect the addition of section 411(d)(6)(E) by EGTRRA, these proposed regulations would amend §1.411(d)-4, Q&A-2(e).
-Under these amendments, the regulations would retain the rules under which a defined contribution plan may be amended to eliminate or restrict a participant's right to receive payment of accrued benefits under a particular optional form of benefit without violating the section 411(d)(6) anti-cutback rules if, once the plan amendment takes effect for a participant, the alternative forms of payment that remain available to the participant include payment in a single-sum distribution.
-However, these proposed regulations would remove the 90-day notice condition previously applicable to these plan amendments.1
+The legislative history to section 645(a)(1) of EGTRRA shows that Congress was aware of the notice requirement in existing $\S1.411(d)-4$, Q&A-2(e)(2), and adopted all of the same provisions in section 411(d)(6)(E) as are in existing $\S1.411(d)-4$, Q&A-2(e)(2), except for the notice requirement.
+See Conference Report No. 107-84, 107th Cong., 1st Session 253-254.
+Accordingly, these final regulations adopt the amendments in the proposed regulation.
+The regulations retain the rules under which a defined contribution plan may be amended to eliminate or restrict a participant's right to receive payment of accrued benefits under a particular optional form of benefit without violating the section 411(d)(6) anti-cutback rules if, once the plan amendment takes effect for a participant, the alternative forms of payment that remain available to the participant include payment in a single-sum distribution.
+The regulations clarify that such an amendment can apply only to distributions with annuity starting dates after the amendment is adopted and, therefore, cannot apply to distributions that have already commenced.
+However, these final regulations remove the 90-day notice condition previously applicable to these plan amendments.1